If UK manufacturers started to charge what they were really worth then everyone would be better off…here’s why

 The sad thing is that I have seen too many good manufacturers go out of business because they have cut prices so low that they can’t even pay the bills.

-It is a similar situation with our Make it British Live! trade show which is now in its fifth year.
+It is a similar situation with our Make it British Live! trade show.

 Every year our costs go up – this year the venue alone is costing £55,000 to hire.